How To Keep Raccoons Away Naturally

 - Use raccoon-resistant bird feeders.

-Once you remove any reason from them to stick around, they will move onto better opportunities.
-However, they can be very stubborn, so it is essential to commit till activity is truly gone.
+Once you remove any reason from them to stick around, they will move on to better opportunities.
+However, they can be very stubborn, so it is essential to commit till the activity is truly gone.

 Sealing Up Your Home